 This report revisits the Cypress Offset and Mesic Wetland Offset currently used by the Southwest Florida Water Management District to develop minimum levels for certain lakes and wetlands.
-These offsets determine when a mesic wetland is likely to experience significant harm based on withdrawal-driven changes in water levels and are among several criteria the District evaluates during the development of minimum levels.
+A minimum level is the level of surface water at which further withdrawals would be significantly harmful to the water resources or ecology of the area.
+The offsets determine when a mesic wetland is likely to experience significant harm based on withdrawal-driven changes in water levels and are among several criteria the District evaluates during the development of minimum levels.